konturio/disaster-ninja-fe/src/features/bivariate_manager/readme.md

    It's a renderer of bivariate layers.
 It's selected if type of layer is 'overlay'.
    Paints a layer, generating style from the legend, that has colorTheme.
-   Also has a hexagon selection logic with popup.

 6. bivariateColorThemeUtils